Jihan Wu: Early life and career

-Bitmain and Matrixport
+Bitmain, Bitdeer and Matrixport

 Having realized the importance of technical expertise, in 2013 Wu reached out to the microelectronics engineer Micree Zhan, whom he had met a few years before, and convinced Zhan to co-found Bitmain with him.
 In November 2013, Zhan developed Antminer S1, the company's first mining rig.
 Sales soon took off, but hit a downturn in 2014 when fraud was discovered at the Japanese bitcoin exchange Mt.
 Gox, leading to its collapse.
 In 2015, Bitmain developed Antminer S5, which became the best-selling mining equipment as bitcoin prices recovered.
 Bitmain grew into the world's largest computer chip company for bitcoin mining, reporting US$2.5 billion in revenue in 2017.
 In 2018, Wu owned 20% of Bitmain shares, and Zhan 36%.

-Wu has been a vocal proponent for increasing bitcoin's transaction capacity, which is limited to only seven per second due to the 1-megabyte size limit of bitcoin blocks, but the proposal was opposed by traditionalists.
+Wu has been a vocal proponent for increasing Bitcoin's transaction capacity, which is limited to only seven per second due to the 1-megabyte size limit of bitcoin blocks, but the proposal was opposed by traditionalists.
 After two years of debate between the two camps, a Shenzhen-based mining company called ViaBTC, which Bitmain had invested in, orchestrated a hard fork of bitcoin, creating Bitcoin Cash in August 2017.
 Wu's critics accuse him of being the mastermind behind the fork, calling him "Jihad", a play on his given name, but Wu denied that he or Bitmain had so much influence in the matter.

 In 2019, Wu stepped down as co-CEO of Bitmain and founded Matrixport, a financial services company for cryptocurrencies.
 To circumvent China's ban on cryptocurrency trading, the company is based in Singapore.

 In 2021, Wu officially left Bitmain saying the disagreement between himself and Micree Zhan has finally been settled amicably.
 As a result, the cryptocurrency mining pool BTC.com and mining cloud service Bitdeer have spun off from Bitmain and Wu will be the chairman.
 Later, BTC.com was sold to a public company BTCM.